ankraft/ACME-oneM2M-CSE/docs/Installation.md

 ![](images/bootstrapConfig.gif)

 1. After terminating the CSE again you can edit that configuration file and add more settings if necessary.
-	There are a lot of individual things to configure here.
+	There are a lot of individual settings to configure here.
 Mostly, the defaults should be sufficient, but individual settings can be applied to each of the sections.

 ## Running the CSE